-Specific Outcome Probable Solution Built Form 01 Development ensures the delivery of built form that: (a) incorporates differential vertical and horizontal architectural treatments into the building façade to avoid the presentation of extensive blank walls; and (b) is adequately articulated vertically and horizontally to break up building bulk and mass.
-S1.1 Built form incorporates vertical and horizontal articulation to ensure that no unbroken elevation is greater in length than 15 metres.
-Such articulation should incorporate structures and façade projections that may have a practical as well as aesthetic function, including but not limited to the use of the following design elements: (a) sun protection devices; (b) recessing of windows behind the penetrated planes of the building façade; (c) balconies; (d) artwork; (e) structural framing; (f) balustrades.
-02 Podium and tower elements located over Precincts 5 - 8 are to deliver built form projecting toward their respective Primary, Pedestrian Laneway and Secondary Active Frontages nominated on Map 11 (Active Frontages) of this document, in accordance with the controls identified on Map 13A (Precincts 5-8 - Frontage Controls) and Map 13B (Precinct 8-10 - Frontage Controls) of this document.
-S2.1 No Probable Solution prescribed.
-03 Where adjacent to land within Land Use Area 1 (Residential A), Precincts 5 - 7 are to provide a distinct and recognisable transition down to 3 storeys of residential development along that non-principal (southern) frontage in accordance with Map 13C S3.1 No Probable Solution prescribed.
+Specific Outcome Probable Solution Built Form 01 Development ensures the delivery of built form that: (a) incorporates differential vertical and horizontal architectural treatments into the building façade to avoid the presentation of extensive blank walls; and (b) is adequately articulated vertically and horizontally to break up building bulk and mass. may have a practical as well as aesthetic function, including but not limited to the use of the following design elements: 02 Podium and tower elements located over Precincts 5 - 8 are to deliver built form projecting toward their respective Primary, Pedestrian Laneway and Secondary Active Frontages nominated on Map 11 (Active Frontages) of this document, in accordance with the controls identified on Map 13A (Precincts 5-8 - Frontage Controls) and Map 13B (Precinct 8-10 - Frontage Controls) of this document.
+03 Where adjacent to land within Land Use Area 1 (Residential A), Precincts 5 - 7 are to provide a distinct and recognisable transition down to 3 storeys of residential development along that non-principal (southern) frontage in accordance with Map 13C

 Specific Outcome Probable Solution (Precincts 5-10 - Height Controls) and Map 13D (Precincts 5-10 - Setback Controls) of this document.
-Buildi ing Setbacks 04 Buildings setbacks are to be in accordance with Map 13D (Precincts 5-10 - Setback Controls) of this document, to ensure adequate separation between buildings, with particular regards to maximising residential amenity and preservation of key view lines.
-S4.1 N No Probable Solution prescribed.
-05 Tower elements located over Precincts 5 - 8 are to be setback from their southern property alignment in accordance with Map 13D (Precincts 5-10 - Setback Controls) such that overshadowing of the adjacent Land Use Area 1 is eliminated between 9am and 3pm.
-S5.1 N No Probable Solution prescribed.
+Build ing Setbacks 04 Buildings setbacks are to be in accordance with Map 13D (Precincts 5-10 - Setback Controls) of this document, to ensure adequate separation between buildings, with particular regards to maximising residential amenity and preservation of key view lines.
+S4.1 No Probable Solution prescribed.
+O 5 Tower elements located over Precincts 5 - 8 are to be setback from their southern property alignment in accordance with Map 13D (Precincts 5-10 - Setback Controls) such that overshadowing of the adjacent Land Use Area 1 is eliminated between 9am and 3pm. \$5.1 No Probable Solution prescribed.
 06 In the event Precincts 5 - 10 (or part thereof) are amalgamated, the boundary setbacks nominated for podium and tower elements on Map 13D (Precincts 5-10 - Setback Controls) of this document are to be maintained.
-S6.1 N lo Probable Solution prescribed.
+S6.1 No Probable Solution prescribed.
 07 Development encourages overlooking and passive engagement between residential dwelling units and the principal site frontage to streets, public spaces, the beach and Village Park.
-1 m S Balconies orientated to a Primary Active Frontage, as notated on Map 1 (Active Frontages) of this document, may extend beyond the ninimum setback dimension nominated on Map 13D (Precincts 5-10 - Setback Controls) (i.e. beyond 3 metres and up to the front property lignment).
+S7.1 Balconies orientated to a Primary Active Frontage, as notated on Map 11 (Active Frontages) of this document, may extend beyond the minimum setback dimension nominated on Map 13D (Precincts 5-10 - Setback Controls) (i.e. beyond 3 metres and up to the front property alignment).
 08 Adequate separation is maintained between tower balconies, to ensure appropriate levels of privacy and amenity for visitors and residents.
-Balconies to adjacent towers are not to be located closer than 15 netres.
-Buildi ing Height, Siting and Design 09 Building heights within Land Use Area 2 do not to exceed those nominated on Map 12 (Building Heights Plan) and Map 13C (Precincts 5-10 - Height Controls) of this document, in accordance with Local Planning Policy - S9.1 No Probable Solution prescribed.
+S8.1 Balconies to adjacent towers are not to be located closer than 15 metres.
+Build ing Height, Siting and Design 09 Building heights within Land Use Area 2 do not to exceed those nominated on Map 12 (Building Heights Plan) and Map 13C (Precincts 5-10 - Height Controls) of this document, in accordance with Local Planning Policy - \$9.1 No Probable Solution prescribed.